sunnysingh/sunnysingh.io/src/pages/blog/example-post/index.md

 ---
-title: New Beginnings
+title: Naming functions for better debugging
-tagline: I talk about some stuff here
+tagline: How to improve your code with named functions
 date: "2015-05-28T22:40:32.169Z"
 ---